Tauranga: Government and politics

+The present nine wards were first established for the 2024 local elections.
+There are eight general wards (Mauao/Mount Maunganui, Arataki, Pāpāmoa, Welcome Bay, Matua-Otūmoetai, Bethlehem, Tauriko and Te Papa) and one Māori ward (Te Awanui, covering the entire city).

-Council elections are held every three years, most recently in 2019.
-In December 2020, the Minister of Local Government Nanaia Mahuta announced that, due to dysfunction within the elected council, the council would be replaced by commissioners until the 2022 local elections.
+Council elections are usually held every three years, most recently in 2024.
+The next local election for Tauranga is scheduled for 2028.

+In December 2020, the Minister of Local Government Nanaia Mahuta announced that, due to alleged "dysfunction" within the elected council, the council would be replaced by commissioners until the 2022 local elections.
 However, then Tauranga MP Simon Bridges said the appointment of commissioners was unnecessary and a "dramatic and draconian step."

-For elections to the New Zealand Parliament, the city of Tauranga is in the Tauranga and Bay of Plenty electorates.
+An independent review by law firm Russell McVeagh found that Mahuta's decision may have been unlawful.
+Her decision to reappoint the crown commission for a second term in 2022 through to July 2024 was subject to a legal review by Dentons Kensington Swan who found her decision was challengeable on the grounds of unlawfulness and unreasonableness.

 Economy

 Much of the countryside surrounding Tauranga is horticultural land, used to grow a wide range of fresh produce for both domestic consumption and export.
 There are many kiwifruit and avocados orchards as well as other crops.

 The Port of Tauranga is New Zealand's largest export port.
 It is a regular stop for both container ships and luxury cruise liners.

 Tauranga's main shopping malls are Bayfair, in Mount Maunganui and Tauranga Crossing in Tauriko.
 Most of the city's shopping centres are located in the suburbs.
 They include Fraser Cove, Tauranga Crossing, Bethlehem Town Centre, Papamoa Plaza, Fashion Island, Bayfair Shopping Centre, Bay Central and Greerton Village.